 The good news

-While making the move to an approved AC refrigerant may intimidating, it’s helping to save the ozone layer.
+While making the switch to an approved AC refrigerant may intimidating, it’s helping to save the ozone layer.
 These regulations will help guard the ozone layer in the Earth’s atmosphere, which helps block radiation from the sun and prevents serious illnesses, such as skin cancer.
-It’s not implausible to say that you, as a homeowner, are a large part of this by replacing an old R22 unit with a newer, ozone friendly unit.
+It’s not implausible to say that you, as a homeowner, are a big part of this by replacing an old R22 unit with a newer, ozone friendly unit.

 If you have any questions, please use us for a free, in-home consultation by filling out the form below.